Subdivisions of Podgorica: Konik

-Vrela Ribnice
+Vrela Ribnička

 Vrela Ribnice, or Vrela Ribnička is an extension of Konik to the south-east.
 This easternmost Podgorica neighbourhood is home to a large Roma population, as well as to refugees and displaced persons from Yugoslav wars.
 In contrast to most other Podgorica lowrise residential neighbourhoods, Vrela Ribnička has been built according to strict grid plan.
 However, infrastructure of the area is still underdeveloped.
 On its southeastern tip, it features a refugee camp, mostly settled by displaced persons from Yugoslav wars, city landfills and many garbage processing facilities.